ericdnbn/cnn-image-classifier-melanoma/README.md

 - If a skin lesion is clinically diagnosed as being malignant, and the model predicts it to be malignant or unknown, I recommend that the clinical diagnosis be       confirmed, as the model only misdiagnoses benign lesions as being either malignant or unknown 4.80% of the time.

-- Finally, I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.
+- Finally, I recommend that this model be used to reduce the number of biopsies taken of misdiagnosed benign lesions.